CorporateVault LogoCorporateVault

 Investigators and cybersecurity auditors look for these technical signals of "Executive Overreach":

-• "Shadow" Admin Accounts: The discovery of a generic admin account (e.g., "sysadmin_backup") that only the CEO has the password for.
+• Creation of "Shadow" Admin Accounts: The discovery of a generic admin account (e.g., sysadmin_v2) that only the CEO or a specific VP has the password for.

-• Orphaned Access: A CEO who leaves the company but whose "VPN" or "Office 365" account remains active for 30 days—a primary technical indicator of planned data theft.
+• Orphaned Access Persistence: An executive who leaves the company but whose OAuth tokens or VPN access remains active for 30 days—a primary technical indicator of planned data theft or competitive sabotage.

 To see how unauthorized server access has destroyed careers and led to federal indictments, cross-reference these dossiers in The Vault: